Carrie Underwood Tipped For Super Bowl 2018 Halftime Show

 “Why hasn’t Carrie Underwood performed a SB halftime show?
 It would be iconic as hell,” Twitter user @purrism wrote of their wishes to see Underwood take to the Super Bowl stage in 2018, “and she already does the Sunday night football intro…”

-“Super Bowl 52 will be on NBC next year,” @MusicCityTyler added of Underwood, who per Databox Live had the third most successful North American tour by a female artist in 2016, raking in $57.6 million on her “Storyteller: Stories In The Round Tour,” putting her behind only Adele and Beyonce.
+“Super Bowl 52 will be on NBC next year,” @MusicCityTyler added of Underwood, who, per Databox Live, had the third most successful North American tour by a female artist in 2016, raking in $57.6 million on her “Storyteller: Stories In The Round Tour,” putting her behind only Adele and Beyonce.
 “So it’s time for Carrie to headline the #PepsiHalftime show right? @SNFonNBC.”

 Notably, while Underwood has never taken center stage for a halftime show, prior to landing her Sunday Night Football role, Carrie did appear at the Super Bowl back in 2010.